 Teepa Snow is an occupational therapist with 40 years of clinical practical experience.
 In 2005, she founded Positive Approach to Care (PAC), a company that provides dementia care training around the world.

 Here’s a quick overview of Senior Housing Options from Lori Williams Senior Services.
 Lori and her team help people navigate senior living options in the Dallas-Fort Worth area (where Songs & Smiles is based).

 Other Helpful Links

-We have some Books and DVDs Available to Dementia Caregivers for no charge or a small donation.
+We have some Books and DVDs Available to Dementia Caregivers for no charge.

 Find more links in our article on resources for using music in dementia care.